DreamRF/mm-wave-DreamHat-radar/README.md

 The applications provided include:

 1. range-Doppler plot, the classic radar visualisation;
-2. Doppler-azimuth plot;
+2. xy plot with tracking and persistence;
-3. Doppler-elevation plot;
+3. Doppler-azimuth plot;
-4. xy plot with tracking and persistence;
+4. Doppler-range plot;
-5. Data gathering and storage;
+6. Data gathering and storage;
-6. Offline processing.
+7. Offline processing.

-1 to 4, above, produce real-time plots at c.
+1 to 4, above, produce real-time radar images at c.
 5-10 Hz refresh rate.

 The example scripts are also available separately in the MMW-HAT.zip file.